-The Audit Committee exercises oversight over objectivity, credibility and integrity of the financial reporting and other mandatory professional reporting requirements, and the work of the internal and external auditors.
-The Committee consists of one non-executive director and three independent non-executive directors, and it is chaired by one of the independent non-executive directors.
-Four Audit Committee meetings were held during 2019.
+The Audit Committee reviews and monitors the effectiveness of the internal control system of the Bank, exercises oversight over objectivity, credibility and integrity of the financial reporting and other mandatory professional reporting requirements, and the work of the internal and external auditors.
+The Committee consists of one non-executive director and three independent non-executive directors, and it is chaired by one of the independent nonexecutive directors.
+Five Audit Committee meetings were held during 2020.